kyverno/KDP/proposals/service_api_calls.md

      Data specifies the POST data sent to the server.

    requestType  <string> -required-
-     RequestType is the HTTP request type (GET or POST).
+     method is the HTTP request method (GET or POST).

    urlPath      <string> -required-
      URL is the JSON web service URL.
 The typical format is